Amyna apicipuncta (Guenée, 1852)

 Amyna apicipuncta

-This adult moth has rusty brown wings, with a pale mark near the apex, and a white and orange blob near the middle of each forewing.
-The hindwings are plain brown with a faint dark zigzag subterminal line.
+This adult moth has rusty brown forewings, each with a pale mark near the wingtip, and a white and orange blob near the middle.
+The hindwings are plain brown with a faint dark zigzag submarginal line.
+The wingspan is about 3 cms.

 The species is found in Australia in